spatie/laravel-resource-links/README.md

 }
 ```

-### Global Endpoints
+### collection endpoints

 What about endpoints like `index`, `create` and `store`?
-We could include these endpoints by setting the `$endPointMethods` property on the controller.
-But then every item in a resource collection would always have three identical endpoints.
-A more efficient solution is to store the endpoints on a higher level, so we don't generate these endpoints for every item in the resource collection.
+These endpoints are not generally not tied to a single item, so it's not a good idea to store them at that level.
+Instead it's better to put the links to those collection endpoints on the collection level and not on the item level.
+We

 Since resource collections not only can have a data section but also a meta section.
-It is wisely to put endpoints like `index`, `create` and `store` which don't depend on the model here.
+It is wise to put endpoints like `index`, `create` and `store` which don't depend on the model here.

-You can put the global endpoints in the meta section of a resource collection like so:
+You can put the collection endpoints in the meta section of a resource collection like so:

 ``` php
 class UserResource extends JsonResource